Zeioth/list-of-neovim-distros/README.md

 # Final notes
 Please consider that often the main difference between neovim distros is their inner directory structure.
-This can make a big difference in maintaining your vim distro.
+This can make a big difference in maintaining your neovim distro.
 So take a look on how complex and well organized a distro is before cloning it.

 Other things things to consider are: